ri0r/EdAppathon/README.txt

 Batman won't die unless you read this!

+16/10 - Oleg
+listview for displaying prev routes history works now.
+Just needs the input from the database.

 16/10 -Roberto (going to focus on the database stuff) +Made some changes to Location, (don't say getLocation...that shit is vague, getLocationName()) +Also looking to fix Database, but need to talk to Austin about what he's doing with Accessor.